 These sort of issues can arise in any building project, large or small and can soon turn into a serious problem.
-The stressed Homeowner dreaming of his new kitchen doesn’t get what he thinks he’s ordered, and the Builder gets a disgruntled customer, possible reputational damage and a hit to his cash-flow, if the customer is withholding payment – disaster all round.
+The stressed Homeowner dreaming of his new kitchen doesn’t get what he thinks he’s ordered, and the Builder gets a disgruntled customer, possible damage to their reputation and a hit to his cash-flow, if the customer is withholding payment – disaster all around.

 So what can be done to avoid this?

 The good news for both sides is that increasingly Mediation4Builders is being used to solve these type of problems, rather than court proceedings, which are fraught with risk and can be hugely expensive and stressful.